-PreReq: Eng 22 or ESL 15 or placement in Eng 100; and Eng 21 or placement in Eng 102
+PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100; and Eng 21 or ESL 21 or placement in Eng 102

 Recommended: AJ 210 or HSer 110 or HSer/Subs 245

 This course provides education and training for students interested in pursuing careers as community-based Prevention Specialists, and for in-service administration of justice, human services and substance abuse counseling professionals seeking to upgrade their knowledge and skills in community-based prevention programs for youth and families.
 Students who successfully complete AJ/HSer/Subs 230 with a "C" or better grade are eligible to receive 45 hours of prevention studies education from the State of Hawai'i Department of Health - Alcohol and Drug Abuse Division towards Prevention Specialist Certification.
 (3 lec hrs.)